 And of course, to all the students, we wish you all the best.

 Want 10% off your next order at Top Drawer Essentials?
 Just use discount code Student10 at checkout.

 Yes, Top Drawer Essentials has a great range of products to help stressed students.
 We've got vibrators (battery, rechargeable and mains powered) for the girls and masturbators for the guys.
 We've also got dildos, plugs, cockrings, balls and eggs, lubricants, condoms and dams and more.
 We only stock quality products and of course we ship throughout Australia.
-We've even got bundles!
+We've even got a referral program!

 And of course, Top Drawer Essentials can offer suggestions if you like.
 After all, we are all about safe sex, solo sex, fun sex and better sex.